POS Systems for Inventory Management

 Point of sale systems make marking down prices and recording the markdowns easy.
 Instead of going through a mountain of receipts at the end of the day, the point of sale system calculates the markdowns automatically as sales occur.

 Like markdowns, if you want to promote your products, point of sales systems make it easy.
-Promotions, discounts, and coupons can be tracked and the effect of these promotions recorded daily.
+Promotions, discounts, and coupons can be tracked and the effect of these promotions are recorded daily.
 Tracking the effect of promotions of products is almost impossible without point of sales inventory management systems.

-What Types of Businesses use POS Systems?
+Which Businesses Use POS Systems?

 The restaurant business, especially the fast-food industry, uses the point of sale system very effectively.
 These POS systems can handle customer owners, processing payments, as well as drive-through windows.
 Wireless POS is used extensively in restaurants to call customers to tables, for example.
+Hotels and the hospitality industry are also heavy users.

 Perhaps the biggest benefit of the point of sale inventory management system is that employees and management can focus more on the customer service aspect of the business and less on counting receipts and inventory.
 Point of sales system also allow management to gather customer purchase data in order to develop forecast models and create detailed reports.